nohrm-dev/nohrm/README.md

 		Pre-requisites
 		--------------
-		The system requirements for installing Sentrifugo are described below.
+		The system requirements for installing NOHRM are described below.
 Make sure your system meets these requirements.

 		a.
 PHP 5.3 or later

 		b.
 PDO MySQL (for MySQL connection)
-			To install Sentrifugo on Linux, you can compile php with --with-pdo-mysql in your php.ini, and add the following lines:
+			To install NOHRM on Linux, you can compile php with --with-pdo-mysql in your php.ini, and add the following lines:

 			1. extension=pdo.so
 			2. extension=pdo_mysql.so